Skip to content

-Google has been in its "Gemini era" for more than a year now, and while the confusing rebrandings have slowed, everything else continues to improve at a rapid pace.
+Google has been in its "Gemini era" for a couple years now, and while the confusing rebrandings have slowed, everything else continues to improve at a rapid pace.
 Gemini is the name Google gave to its current generation family of multimodal AI models, but in typical Google fashion, it also applies to basically everything else that's related to AI.

 It can get a touch confusing since, by my reckoning, Google has:

-Google Gemini, a family of multimodal AI models.
+• Google Gemini, a family of multimodal AI models.
+The latest is Gemini 3 Pro, though some older models are still around.
 This is what Google uses in its own apps and to power AI features on its devices, but developers can integrate it in their apps, too.

 All of these new Geminis are based around the core family of multimodal AI models, so let's start there.